rubenroo/Chatbot-V1/README.md

 - Say hello to the chatbot
 - Ask for tips in case of sleep problems
-- Ask to tell a joke with
+- Ask to tell a joke
 - Thanks the chatbot
 - Say goodby to the chatbot